USS Canberra Arrives in Bahrain

 |Downloads:

-This work, USS Canberra Arrives in Bahrain [Image 3 of 3], by CPO Christopher J Krucke, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Canberra Arrives in Bahrain, by CPO Christopher J Krucke, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.